3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-click-events.md

 - `.addEventListener` is a function we can call on nodes.
 - The **event listener** function takes two arguments, a string and an anonymous function.
-- the anonymous function takes an argument `event`... whatt?
+- the anonymous function takes an argument `event`... a what?!?

 An `event`, is another magical object!